emilybagley/disgust_reversal_learning-stage2/results/comp_modeling/learningRate.md

 <p>

-Only the ‘disgust or not’ model finds a significant effect, suggesting that the difference between disgust and other types of learning (both fear and points learning) is the key driver of effects
+Only the ‘emotion or not’ model finds a significant effect, suggesting that the difference between points and other types of learning (both fear and disgust learning) is the key driver of effects
 <p>

 <p>